• Skip to primary navigation

 I get the first draft written and walk away.
 Then, I wait until the next day to edit.
 I find it helpful to return to the first draft the next day feeling fresh and rejuvenated after a good night’s sleep.

-I edit my work, read it several more times, then my editor-in-chief reviews it.
-And I apply the feedback he gives to any areas that need more work.
+I edit my work, read it several more times, and then my editor-in-chief reviews it.
+Finally, I apply the feedback he gives to any areas that need more work.

 Edit with a Process